Agreement In Principle (AIP)

 Enquiries Before Contract

-Questions raised by a solicitor after the title and ownership of a property during the purchasing process and prior to the exchange of contracts.
+Questions raised by a solicitor after the title and ownership of a property during the purchasing process and before the exchange of contracts.

 The difference between the value of a property and the amount of mortgage owed.

 When a new or larger mortgage is taken out to free some of the equity that has built up in your property

 Estate Agency Act

 An act of Parliament which regulates the sale of the property.

 The person or company employed to sell a property.

 Exchange Of Contracts